 6. "My Bucket's Got A Hole In It" - with Wynton Marsalis

 Nelson and unofficial New Orleans spokesman Wynton Marsalis released Two Men With The Blues back in 2008, and the entire record is full of killer cuts.
 Their reworking of this folk classic is a standout.
-Hearing Nelson front over the bubbly dirge jam from Marsalis’ band will definitely put you in good spirits.
-Besides, we’re sure Nelson is genuinely distraught at the idea of not being able to buy beer.
+Hearing Nelson front over the bubbly dirge jam from Marsalis' band will put you in good spirits.
+Besides, we're sure Nelson is genuinely distraught at the idea of not being able to buy beer.